 I can hear already the cries that the popes have consistently cautioned the faithful against the thesis of a “remnant ecclesiology,” and that the doctrines of ecclesial indefectibility and the infallibility of the teaching Church preclude a wide-spread defection from the faith, leaving only a remnant of true believers.
 But I don’t agree with either of those propositions.

-Pope Benedict XVI never suggested as pope that what he’d forecast in the late 1960’s about a much smaller but more faithful Church, divested largely of its former societal and institutional influence, would mark the Church of the future, if trends continued as they were—and as they have.
+Pope Benedict XVI never suggested as pope that what he’d forecast in the late 1960’s about a much smaller but more faithful Church, divested largely of its former societal and institutional influence, would mark the Church of the future if trends continued as they were—and as they have—had been a mistaken opinion.

 If that smaller but more faithful Church were to appear, it wouldn’t likely happen in an instant.
 It would take time to work its way out.
 There’d have to be a transition as fewer and fewer people held the faith of the Fathers firmly and deeply and more and more people began to think more as the World than as the Church.
 It would be expected that, because of the cultural investment people often and rightly place in certain group identities like those we associate with membership in a religious body, many would remain in the visible structure of the Church even after little if anything remained in terms of world-view to hold them there.
 They would remain because it was how they saw themselves, in the way that people often retain childhood acquaintances long after they’ve outgrown one another.